Reading Time: 2 minutes

 • Are all attendees actively engaged in the meeting?

-• Have all attendees been given the opportunity to express their concerns or share their insights?
+• Have all attendees been allowed to express their concerns or share their insights?

-• How many of the goals set for the meeting does it look like we will achieve?
+• How many of the goals set for the meeting do you think we will be able to achieve?

 Questions Meeting Officiants Ask Attendees

 There are a slew of open-ended questions that meeting officiants can ask attendees to maximize the productivity of the meeting.
-Remember, even if the meeting is instructional in nature, attendees should still get the floor to provide feedback or ask questions.
-They may have a different perspective that shines a light on areas of weakness that were overlooked or come up with a great idea about how to improve a process or issue.
+Remember, even if the meeting is instructional, attendees should still be invited and welcomed to provide feedback or ask questions.
+They may have a different perspective that sheds light on areas of weakness that were overlooked or come up with a great idea about how to improve a process or address an issue.

-Plus, you always want your employees to feel like they can ask questions, voice concerns and get clarification on anything that may confuse them.
-Asking the following open-ended questions will help ensure all of the above:
+Additionally, you want your employees to feel comfortable asking questions, voicing concerns, and seeking clarification on any issues that may confuse them.
+Asking the following open-ended questions will help ensure all of the above, plus:

 • What are your key takeaways from the meeting?